SimulSense: Sense-Driven Interpreting for Efficient Simultaneous Speech Translation: Proposed Method

 where $C_k = (c_k^1, \dots, c_k^{M_k})$ represents the CIF features for the $k$-th sense unit and ${M_k}$ denotes the feature length.
 Given the target transcription $Y^{unit}_k = (y_k^1, \dots, y_k^{L_k})$ for the $k$-th unit, where $L_k$ is the number of target tokens, we apply the scaling strategy to weights $\mathrm{B}$ before CIF to enforce ${M_k} = L_k$.
 This ensures one-to-one alignment between the CIF features $C_k = (c_k^1, \dots, c_k^{M_k})$ and target tokens, such that $c_k^j \leftrightarrow y_k^j$.
 Following \cite{cif-t}, we append a context block after the CIF module to enhance contextual dependencies among the CIF outputs.

 This process yields length-aligned joiner inputs $(\{C_k\}^N_{k=1}, Y)$ and produces three-dimensional output logits.
 Unlike traditional RNN-T training, we employ cross-entropy loss $\mathcal{L}_{Joint}$ for more efficient optimization.
 To force the model to learn alignment between acoustic feature segments and sense units, we introduce two quantity losses.
-First, we constrain the total number of acoustic feature segments:
+First, we constrain the weights accumulation to the boundary triggers $N-1$ to ensure the total number of acoustic feature segments matches the number of sense units $N$:

 Second, we ensure that CIF outputs match the target token count for each sense unit:

 Additionally, we apply cross-entropy loss $\mathcal{L}_{LM}$ to the predictor model to enhance contextual semantic understanding.
 The total training loss combines all components: